Allaman/nvim/README.md

 ├── lua
 │   ├── autocmd.lua   # vim autocommands
-│   ├── config/       # each plugin configuration is in its own file │   ├── mappings.lua  # main keymaps defintions
+│   ├── config/       # each plugin configuration is in its own file │   ├── mappings.lua  # Vim keymaps defintions -> config/which.lua for more
 │   ├── options.lua   # non plugin related (vim) options
 │   └── plugins.lua   # define plugins to be managed via Packer
 ├── plugins           # packer_compiled